 Do buyers pay estate agent fees in Gibraltar?

-No. In Gibraltar, estate agent commission is generally paid by the seller, not the buyer.
+In Gibraltar, estate agent commission is generally paid by the seller, not the buyer.